 In a discussion, a student asks how many students in the class were born outside of Canada.
 The teacher takes the opportunity to point out that this is a good question of interest.
 The teacher then suggests that the students conduct a survey and asks them how the survey question could be worded.

 The teacher writes some of the propositions on the board and encourages the students to think about possible interpretations of each.
 For example, one of the questions proposed is: "Where were you born?"
 The teacher then asks the students if they think the question is clear.
 Most seem to think so.
-He then asks them to indicate the kind of answer that could be obtained by this question.
+The teacher then asks them to indicate the kind of answer that could be obtained by this question.
 Some indicate that one should obtain the name of a country, while others rather think of a city name.
 There is even a student who indicates that we could answer either at home or at the hospital.
 The students then realize that the question is subject to interpretation and that it would benefit from being reformulated in order to better target the type of answer desired.
-A student asks the question "In which country were you born?" »; another suggests "Were you born in Canada?" ".
+A student asks the question "In which country were you born?"; another suggests "Were you born in Canada?".

 The previous situation highlights the importance of educators encouraging students to check with a few respondents to see if the wording of a survey question actually produces the kind of response expected.
 They can also address the idea of the large number of responses a question can generate, which could make collecting, recording, and analyzing the data more difficult.
 In such cases, it might be beneficial to word a question in a multiple-choice format.